 What type of testing is occurring for travelling to/returning from other countries?

-Given the global nature of the health crisis, both inbound and outbound international travel have been severely impacted, with testing requirements introduced by the UK and a number of other countries.
+Given the global nature of the health crisis, both inbound and outbound international travel have been severely impacted, with testing requirements being introduced and changed regularly.
 Employers that require staff to travel regularly across UK borders must take reasonable steps to enable their employees to take tests.
 The government has issued step-by-step guidance on what international travellers need to do, in addition to updating the entry requirements different countries might have.

 Testing for the purposes of international travel, either at departure or upon arrival, is not available on the NHS.
 To help find a provider, the government has composed a list of private test providers who meet the minimum standards for this purpose.

-The CBI continues to engage closely with the government on the safe return of international travel.
+The CBI continues to engage closely with the government on a roadmap to testing-free travel.

 How do tests and testing providers get approved?